Weather Market News

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-are 5 to 6 cents higher; wheat futures are flat to 5 cents higher.
+9 to 11 cents higher; wheat futures are 2 to 4 cents higher.

 David M. Fiala